Democrito/repositorios/OLED/Lines/readme.md

 To start familiarizing yourself with the circuit, [**go here**](https://github.com/Democrito/repositorios/tree/master/OLED/Lines/Simple_examples), it's the simplest example out there.

-## Test of the 4 points in the corners.
+## Test of the 4 points in the corners

 Many times it happens that we don't know if our screen is SSDxxxx or SH1106, rarely does the manufacturer specify it on the silkscreen.
 In all the examples you'll find in this project (with a few exceptions) I put a single pixel in each corner of the screen.
 This will help us to know if our screen is SSDxxxx or SH1106.